deskree-inc/postman-collection-generator/README.md

 Install package as a dev dependency via npm.

 ```
-npm install --save @deskree-inc/postman-generator
+npm install --save @deskree/postman-collection-generator
 ```

 Import package either into the base class of your controllers or to each controller individually:

 ```
-import {PostmanController} from "@deskree-inc/postman-collection-generator";
+import {PostmanController} from "@deskree/postman-collection-generator";
 ```

 ## Using

 ### Controller Data Structure

-postman-generator creates postman collections from express controllers.
+postman-collection-generator creates postman collections from express controllers.
 In order for the collection and items to be generated correctly, each controller has to be a class that implements a `PostmanController` and have the apprpriate data structure.
 See example below:

 ```
 // exampleController.ts
-import {PostmanController} from "@deskree-inc/postman-collection-generator";
+import {PostmanController} from "@deskree/postman-collection-generator";

 export class ExampleController implements PostmanController {